flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/using-documents-plugin.md

 For more details about Process Engine Kafka topic configuration, click [<u>**here**</u>](../../../../../platform-setup-guides/flowx-engine-setup-guide/flowx-engine-setup-guide.md#configuring-kafka).

-To make a request to the plugin, the process definition needs to have an action of type [**Kafka send**](../../../../../building-blocks/node/message-send-received-task-node.md#example-of-a-message-send-event) defined on a [**Message event send**](../../../../../building-blocks/node/message-send-received-task-node.md#message-send-task) node.
+To make a request to the plugin, the process definition needs to include an action of type [**Kafka send**](../../../../../building-blocks/node/message-send-received-task-node.md#example-of-a-message-send-event) defined on a [**Message event send**](../../../../../building-blocks/node/message-send-received-task-node.md#message-send-task) node.
 The action parameter should have the key `topicName` and the corresponding topic name as its value.

 To receive a reply from the plugin, the process definition needs to include a [**Message event receive**](../../../../../building-blocks/node/message-send-received-task-node.md#message-receive-task) node with a node value having the key `topicName` and the topic name as its value.
 :::